-Nineteenth-century Marxists and positivists attacked idealism, laying the foundations for modern social science's distrust of actors' own explanations for their behaviour.
-More recent authorities such as Pierre Bourdieu remained suspicious of 'biographical illusions'.
+This module is an introduction to understanding the uses and functions of methods in doing international politics research.
+Many social and political scientists critiqued idealism, laying the foundations for modern distrust of actors' own explanations for their behaviour.
+More recent theorists remained suspicious of 'biographical illusions'.
 This module will introduce these debates by asking what we can and cannot learn from people giving an account of themselves.
-It will begin with the study of how various actors give accounts of themselves (activists, diplomats, lawyers, migrants, technicians) and culminates in students conducting and analysing their own account of international political actors and themselves as actors.
+It will begin with the study of how various actors give accounts of themselves (activists, diplomats, lawyers, migrants), with further case studies in semester B, culminating in a series of sessions on racial capitalism and the reinvention of (auto/)biographical methods by actors and theorists within the Black Radical Tradition (Cedric Robinson).

-This addresses a central question for political studies - the (in)significance of actors' own explanations for their actions - with a focus on how this issue affects methods of doing international politics research.
-By conducting your own studies, finally, you will learn to engage those actors doing international politics through interviews, focus groups, surveys - data analysis methods that evaluate actors' accounts of themselves.
+In the course students will be invited to make connections between international political actors and themselves as actors.
+We will also consider how artistic forms of 'representation' can help us understand different approaches to representing political actors and events.
+The course returns to a central question for political studies - the (in)significance of actors' own explanations for their actions - with a focus on how this issue affects methods of doing international politics research.

-Students take all French language courses, three ULC- courses from the list of third-year French Studies electives and the following international relations module taught in English:
+Students take all French language courses, the compulsory ULC3xx course, two or three ULC- courses from the list of third-year French Studies electives and the following international relations module taught in English: